 From an accounting standpoint, Inventory controls are critical in understanding business costs.
 Goods sitting in inventory carry a cost.
 The labor required to put that item away in the warehouse and to count it periodically also carries a cost associated with it.
 Rarely recorded are equipment usage and resource execution.
 These operations have a cost related to them.
 To properly calculate the true cost of an item you need to capture all the resource, time, and equipment costs.
 Examples of this are tasks like picking, prepping, and item consumption (Manufacturing or sales).
 Capturing the associated wear on the equipment used is also necessary.

 But, do we really need to practice inventory control?
 We’ll consume inventory as soon as we can.
 A rush order (at a premium cost) will resolve any stock-out situation.
-These simple thought processes may work for small operations, but as you grow these processes can signal the demise of a growing company.
+These simple thought processes may work for small operations, but as you grow, these processes can signal a growing company’s demise.

 Business Requirements for Inventory Controls

 Inventory Control Practices meet the following business requirements:

 - Accuracy of Inventory Valuation for Investors and Lien Holders

 - Research and analysis of processes to push cost-saving initiatives

 - Minimization of process downtime due to stock-outs

 - Managers wanting visibility and understanding of their operations